NerdNu/EasyRider/README.md

      the horse’s health.
 Horses eat one food item at a time.
 You may need to hurt them in order for them to eat golden apples. *What does not kill them makes them stronger!*
- * Horses start out at level 1 in each of these three abilities.
+ * *Trainable Animals* start out at level 1 in each of these three abilities.
- * Horse attributes (health, jump and speed) improve in discrete steps when the level of that ability is increased to the next whole number.
+ * *Trainable Animal* attributes (health, jump and speed) improve in discrete steps when the level of that ability is increased to the next whole number.
  * The level of each ability has a maximum value corresponding to an attribute that is generally a little bit better than the best possible vanilla Minecraft horse in that regard.
 But it will take a lot of effort to get there.
 It is not possible to exceed the maximum level by further training.
  * However, admins can set the level of a horse's ability *above* the maximum using the `/horse-set-level` command.
- * All types of horses, including donkeys, mules, skeletal and undead horses, have the same maximum level and maximum ability (in this version of the plugin).
-But other vanilla restrictions remain: only donkeys and mules can carry chests and skeletal or undead horses cannot wear armour.
+ * All types of horses, including donkeys, mules, skeletal and zombie horses, have the same maximum level and maximum ability (in this version of the plugin).
+But other vanilla restrictions remain: only donkeys and mules can carry chests and skeletal or zombie horses cannot wear armour.
  * The total training effort to reach the next level increases *exponentially* with the level.
  * The maximum level, maximum significant training effort, exponential scaling, and the resulting range of horse attribute values are all configurable.
- * Horses have a hydration level that ranges between 0.0 and 1.0.
+ * *Trainable Animals* have a hydration level that ranges between 0.0 and 1.0.
    Full hydration is 1.0.
 Hydration declines in proportion to horizontal distance travelled.
-   When hydration reaches 0.0, training no longer increases the horse's levels.
+When hydration reaches 0.0, training no longer increases the animal's levels.
- * The rate at which a horse pants (breathes heavily) increases from once a minute at full hydration to every four seconds at hydration 0.0.
+ * The rate at which an animal pants (breathes heavily) increases from once a minute at full hydration to every four seconds at hydration 0.0.
- * Horses can be rehydrated by right clicking on them with a bucket, or by mounting them when they are within 3 blocks of a water block or cauldron containing water, either at feet level or ground level (one block below).
+ * *Trainable Animals* can be rehydrated by right clicking on them with a bucket, or by mounting them when they are within 3 blocks of a water block or cauldron containing water, either at feet level or ground level (one block below).
  * The full dehydration distance and rehydration value of a water bucket are configurable.
  * Players who have problems with chunks loading slowly when riding fast horses can set a speed limit that applies to their motion while they are riding any horse, using `/horse-speed-limit`.
 The innate maximum speed of a horse is not affected by this command.
- * Untrained horses that are not ridden or interacted with by their owner for a long time (configurable, default 14 days) may be considered abandoned and are then untamed and can be tamed or killed by another player, or killed by the environment.
-Horses can be prevented from abandonment in any of the following ways:
+ * Animals that are not ridden or interacted with by their owner for a long time (configurable, default 14 days) may be considered abandoned and are then untamed and can be tamed or killed by another player, or killed by the environment.
+   * *Trainable Animals* can be prevented from abandonment in any of the following ways:
-   * naming the horse with a nametag, or
+     * naming the horse/donkey/mule with a name tag, or
-   * giving it equipment (saddle, chest or armour), or
+     * giving them equipment (saddle, chest or armour), or
-   * training it to level 2 or more in speed or jump, or
+     * training them to level 2 or more in speed or jump, or
-   * feeding it 72 or more gold nuggets worth of golden food.
+     * feeding them 72 or more gold nuggets worth of golden food.
+   * *Llamas* can be prevented from abandonment by:
+     * naming them with a name tag, or
+     * giving them equipment (carpet or chest).
  * Choice of horse database implementation, as long as you choose YAML.
 The Sqlite Ebeans implementation and the combined (YAML + Sqlite) implementation have been dropped due to Ebeans not working as expected and the API being